-Draft evaluation objectives are provided in Section 4 for each of the topics to be addressed in the EES.
-The draft evaluation objectives identify desired outcomes in the context of key legislative and statutory policies, as well as the principles and objectives of ecologically sustainable development, environment protection and net community benefit, where relevant.
+Evaluation objectives are provided in Section 4 for each of the topics to be addressed in the EES.
+The evaluation objectives identify desired outcomes in the context of key legislative and statutory policies, as well as the principles and objectives of ecologically sustainable development, environment protection, net community benefit and healing Country.
 In accordance with the Ministerial Guidelines, they provide a framework to guide an integrated assessment of environmental effects and for evaluating the overall implications of the project.